Prithvi Theatre: Prithvi Theatres

-Prithviraj Kapoor's youngest son Shashi Kapoor, who had trained as an actor and director in the Prithvi Theatres, married Jennifer Kendal, daughter of Laura and Geoffrey Kendal, and the leading actress of their theatre company, Shakespearana.
-Shashi and Jennifer toured with both their parent’s companies – Prithvi Theatres and Shakespeareana, and shared a deep passion for theatre, and a great respect for Prithviraj's dream for Indian theatre.
+Prithviraj Kapoor's youngest son, Shashi Kapoor, trained as both an actor and a director with Prithvi Theatres.
+He later married Jennifer Kendal, the daughter of Laura and Geoffrey Kendal and a leading actress in their travelling theatre company, Shakespeareana.
+Shashi and Jennifer toured with both of their parents' companies, Prithvi Theatres and Shakespeareana.
+Their shared commitment to theatre, together with their respect for Prithviraj Kapoor's vision, eventually contributed to the establishment of a permanent theatre in his memory.